- Anima for Figma

 Constraints in Groups and Components

 As mentioned, the constraints settings apply in relation to the element’s closest parent.
-This means that if the elements are inside a Group or a Component, these too need to have responsive settings applied to them.
+This means that if the elements are inside a Group or a Component, these need to have responsive settings applied to them as well.

 Inside this Announcement group below (Parent) we want: